 When you do not have enough money to cover your family’s basic living expenses and pay all your creditors, you face some difficult financial decisions.

-When an individual or family faces reduced income, it's critical to take immediate action to stop all excess spending.
-Whether your situation is temporary or extended, you need to get the most for your money.
+When the family faces reduced income, take immediate action to stop all excess spending.

 Losing a job can be emotional, stressful and financially devastating.
 It does not matter if you are male or female, married or single, young or old, experiencing job loss is very difficult for individuals and families.
 Use these financial survival tips for tough times.

 Frequently asked questions (FAQs) about seafood from the Gulf and the oil spill

 Humor doesn’t just help the medicine go down; it can often be the medicine!
 Have you ever found yourself in a really sad situation yet you are laughing so hard you are almost crying?
 Here are some tips for using humor as a coping strategy.

 During these tough economic times, many families are concerned about rising food costs.
 Here are some tips on how to stretch your food dollars through meal planning.

 Children learn their responses to loss and how they will cope from their families.
 Following a disaster, children's views view of the world as a safe and predictable place is temporarily lost.
 They may be afraid another crisis is likely to occur and that they or their family will be injured or killed.
 It helps to remind children they are safe.

 When you can’t find your way out of a crisis, turning to family and reconnecting to them can sometimes be the best strategy for managing anxiety.